MorganSmolder/ICT397GameProject/ReadMe.txt

 It explains stuff!

 Basically I've set up the engine foundation.
-LUA integration, asset loading, and scenemanagment has been implemented.
+LUA integration, asset loading, and scene managment has been implemented.

 I've also done some work on 3d audio, its working but still has a few kinks I need to sort out.